-The Remuneration Policy was reviewed during 2H'23 and approved on 19/01/2024 by the BoD, mainly in order to align the Bank's Remuneration Policy with the Group.
-The main changes of the updated version include the following:
+The Remuneration Policy was reviewed during 2H'24 and approved on 10/12/2024 by the BoD, mainly in order to align the Bank's Remuneration Policy with the Group.
+The main change of the updated version includes the amendment of the deferral method of variable remuneration payment requirements in alignment with the Group Remuneration Policy.